 Cold process bar soap making requires elements of chemistry and artistry, along with plenty of experience.
 This sort of soap commands time and attention to generate the best results, with many soap-makers stirring each recipe by hand, curing the soaps to prime quality over a six-week period, and cutting bars for freshness on the day of shipment.

 Cold process bar soaps offer a little everyday luxury; artisan soaps made with nourishing natural ingredients offer sensory experiences that high-street alternatives can’t match.
 Made without artificial detergents or irritants, cold process bar soaps are creamy and kind to the skin, infused with vitamins, minerals, and natural goodness for perfect pampering.

-How To Make Artisanal Cold Process Soap?
-Old Fashioned Lye Soap Recipe
+How To Make Artisanal Lye Soap?
+Old Fashioned DIY Cold Process Face Soap Recipe

 Cold-process soap-making from scratch!
 Soap making ingredients and procedure: